Research Projects

 We will explore the observational and interventional role of such markers in the management of advanced liver disease.

-Professor MKS Cheung, Department of Medicine
+Professor WWK Seto, Department of Medicine

 Biography